 #4.
 If Conditions Are Favorable, You Might Catch The Elusive Northern Lights

-If you’ve chosen to come to Iceland in March you still have a chance of seeing the Northern Lights.
+You have a great chance of seeing the Northern Lights in Iceland during March!
 The brilliant, natural light show is strictly a winter phenomenon and is one that people from all over the world flock to Iceland to see.
 The days are still short enough to be conducive to spotting the elusive lights.

-The Northern lights can usually be seen from September-April.
+The Northern lights can usually be seen from September to April.
 Be aware though that because the days are beginning to get longer again, you’ll most likely have to wait until late in the night for the sky to be dark enough to see the lights.

-Patience is key, and perhaps if you wait long enough, you’ll be rewarded with a brilliantly colorful night sky.
-Understand though that you’re equally likely to be among the many tourists that leave the country has never even caught a glimpse of the faintest hint of green.
+Patience is key; perhaps if you wait long enough, you’ll be rewarded with a brilliantly colorful night sky.

-If you’re visiting Iceland in March and are trying to maximize your chances of seeing the Northern Lights, here are two options.
-Your first option is paying to take a guided Northern Lights tour.
+Maximize your chances of seeing the Northern Lights, by taking a guided Northern Lights tour.
 This is a popular option because the tour guides are incredibly knowledgeable and chase the lights for a living.

 They know the go-to places to wait and watch.
 Despite their extensive knowledge and their desire to give you the best possible shot of seeing the lights, they do not control the lights.
 We have a list of the Best Northern Lights Tours in Iceland!